 You’ll need to book your trip to walk the Caminito Del Rey by purchasing tickets.
 You can do so on the official Caminito Del Rey website.
 Up to 50 tickets are available for every half hour.
 And you can choose what time works best for you online.
 As soon as you know when you’ll be visiting look at the website to reserve your tickets.
 During peak travel periods the tickets will sell out quickly.

 The entrance is 10€ per person or 11.50€ if you choose the bus option to take you back to the car park.
 There is also an option on the website to go with a guide.

 Join a Guided Tour From a Third Party

 If you don’t have luck booking a spot that lines up with the time you’ll be visiting you can always go join a guided tour from a third party.
 Tour companies offer this as a day trip from nearby cities including Malaga.

 This is what I did since spots were completely sold out during the days I would be in Malaga.
 I also found this to be a better option for me as I was traveling solo and renting a car would have been a more expensive option.
 Even though taking the train would be the cheapest option I found the tour to be a better option for me so I didn’t have to worry about the train times.

 The tour I booked included roundtrip transportation from Malaga city center, a guide, and tapas at the end.
 I hiked at your own pace once I started the trail.
 The guide gave us info during the ride and at the start of the trail.
 The drive from Malaga to El Chorro is about an hour.

 How to Get to Caminito Del Rey

 Caminito Del Rey is located in El Chorro and can be reached by car or train.
 Keep in mind that the trail is linear, stretching from north to south, so visitors will need to take a bus back to the car park at the start of the trail.
-The northern entrance in Ardales, the southern exit in Álora.
+The northern entrance is in Ardales, and the southern exit is in Álora.